BCDevOps/platform-services-documize/openshift/playbook/README.md

 ## Ansible Playbook for Operation Automation
+This is to be used in Argo pipeline.

 ## Usage
 - Ensure you or your service account is logged into your cluster of choice